 Two-factor authentication provides a second level of security for your Ryerson account.
 In addition to your password, a time-limited code is required to log in.
 Codes are generated by devices you have with you.
 The device can be a mobile phone, a universal second factor (U2F) security key or a one-time verification (OTV) code generator.

 For more information, please visit Computing and Communications Services (CCS).

 Your classroom information can be found in your RAMSS Faculty Centre.
 Classroom locations will be finalized the week before classes start.

 Can I change my classroom?

 Classrooms are assigned based on a variety of criteria that includes class enrolment, special requirements, etc. Classroom space is limited across campus.
 In most cases, it is not possible to change the location of your classroom.
 However, if you feel that relocation is essential, contact the Logistics Coordinator at 416-979-5000, ext.
 556673, and your request will be considered.
-Note: There is no classroom instruction at this time during campus closure.

 The Ryerson Library provides helpful support to ensure that copyright regulations are followed.
 Their Do-It-Yourself Copyright Checking page is a great resource that contains tips on how to use copyrighted material legally.